-Hybrid cloud is a hot topic in the overall evolutions of the cloud.
+Hybrid cloud is a hot topic in the overall evolutions of cloud computing.
 Yet, ask ten people what the hybrid cloud model really means and you’ll get ten different hybrid cloud definitions.
 Moreover, vendors and providers of hybrid cloud solutions all have their own strategies and views with regards to their “offering”.

 The latter is of course important if you need to compare hybrid cloud approaches and services from these several providers.
 One of the problems is that there are no real hybrid cloud computing standards, that there is quite some marketing speak which makes it more confusing and that the definition of hybrid cloud has been changing over time.